RubyConf Colombia is the largest gathering of the year for the Spanish speaking Ruby community.

 - If your employer or a company you contract with can sponsor your trip, we will list them as sponsors!

 - If you are a new parent (1-year-old or less), we also offer:

 - We can make suggestions for child-care and will cover the cost if required

 - Accommodation for your S.O

-- Will do our best to provide transportation for them too
+- We will do our best to provide transportation for them too (budget permitting)

 Code of conduct

 We expect that all the talks and speakers should adhere to our Code of Conduct.

 Talks can be presented in Spanish or English, it’s up to you as a speaker to decide, we will have live interpretation so that won’t be a problem.
 However, we do ask that you submit your talk proposals in English, one of our three program committee members doesn’t speak Spanish.

 We are open are looking forward to reading your proposals.
 We would like to have some very technical talks, especially if they’re about Ruby but we also want to see proposals about leading teams, software development process, good practices, interesting experiences, mental health and a career as a developer just to mention a few.